bkeroack/elita/doc/install.rst

    $ sudo pip install elita
    $ sudo elita_install

-The first step may take a little while.
 The script 'elita_install' will move configuration files into their proper places, create the service user/group, install the init.d script and start Elita.

 Testing your Installation